Sync all connectors

 This starts the MCP server and a background sync thread.
 Agents always query fresh data.

-Sources sync in parallel using a thread pool.
-Each source gets its own dlt pipeline and database connection to avoid conflicts.
+Connectors sync in parallel using a thread pool.
+Each connector gets its own dlt pipeline and database connection to avoid conflicts.

 Terminal window

-# Up to 20 sources syncing at once
+# Up to 20 connectors syncing at once

 dinobase sync --max-workers 20

 Default is 10 concurrent workers.
-Increase for many sources; decrease if you hit API rate limits.
+Increase for many connectors; decrease if you hit API rate limits.

-1. dlt pipeline runs — fetches data from the source API, handles pagination and rate limiting
+1. dlt pipeline runs — fetches data from the upstream API, handles pagination and rate limiting

 2. Data writes to parquet — stored in ~/.dinobase/ as parquet files